Nozawa Onsen, located in the northern region of Nagano at the base of Mt. Kenashi-yama, offers a truly magical snow sport vacation opportunity.

 Famous for its hot springs since way back in the 8th Century, Nozawa Onsen has 30 distinct mineral springs feeding 13 public bath houses or ryokans.

 There are also a number of private onsens in the village, all will be an experience you will never forget!

 - Unique cave style one that can have just to yourselves (Bookings Required)

 - Open Air Onsen – sit out and watch the snow fall

 - Arena and Kuahaus and large Onsen centers and well worth a look

 Ask us at the front desk if would like more information.

-Or you can download a town map here.
+Or you can download a town map here and get exploring.

 Best Powder Skiing In Japan